knative/docs/docs/developer/serving/services/byo-certificate.md

     ```
     Where:

-    - `<tls-secret-name>` is the name of the TLS secret created in the previous step
+    - `<tls-secret-name>` is the name of the TLS secret created in the previous step.
     - `<domain-name>` is the domain name that you want to map a Service to.
     - `<namespace>` is the namespace that contains both the `DomainMapping` and `Service` objects.
     - `<service-name>` is the name of the service that will be mapped to the domain.